eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 - A data consumer must first identify the protocol that must be used to retrieve the submodel data based on the `subprotocol`.
 For data transfer with Catena-X EDCs, this is "IDS"
 - With `href`, the data consumer calls the local operation GetSubmodel as specified by the suffix "/submodel".
 As only the logical parameter "Content" must be supported in release 3.2, "/$value" must be appended to `href` by the data consumer.
+ If the `href` endpoint is called with operations or parameter values not yet supported, the error response 501 "Not Implemented" must be returned according to CX-0002.
 - Then, the data consumer must use the information in the `subprotocolBody` to perform a contract negotiation for the EDC asset referenced by `id` with the EDC control plane of the data provider specified by `idsEndpoint`.
 - Finally, using the id from the contract agreement with the control plane, the data consumer initiates the data transfer with the EDC data plane of the data provider referenced in the `href`.
 The enriched path part of the `href` (see bullet point 2) is passed to data provider data plane by the data consumer as a parameter for the backend data service that actually executes the request and returns the submodel.